1990s Baseball Cards Worth Money: Highest Value

-Note: While it’s certainly hard to include ALL of the most valuable baseball cards of the 1980’s and 1990’s, here we’ll list our favorites of the bunch.
+Note: While it’s certainly hard to include ALL of the most valuable baseball cards of the 80’s and 90’s, here we’ll list our favorites of the bunch (these make for excellent alternative investments as well).
 Sure, you may be able to find some that are more valuable, but what about sentimental value?
 There’s a reason Biggio’s name comes up later and clearly, it’s not the $$$!

 Most Valuable Baseball Cards of the 80’s and 90’s: Our Favorites

+The Gold Hologram Derek Jeter rookie card shown above is THE CARD to own in 1993 Upper Deck collection.
 There aren’t many of these in existence and you can get a pretty penny if you’re one of the lucky collectors to own one.
 The card features Derek Jeter in spring training wearing his pinstriped New York Yankees uniform casually fielding a pop fly.
-If you do happen to have one it should have no problem making you a couple grand richer if it’s in good condition.
+If you do happen to have one it should have no problem making you a couple of grand richer if it’s in good condition.

 Jeter spent his entire career with the Yankees and is a first-ballot Hall of Famer.
 He was a 14-time All-Star, five-time World Series Champion, World Series MVP, and AL Rookie of the Year.
 Derek Jeter was the captain of the Yankees and one of the most beloved members in baseball history.
 Plenty of reasons with this is certainly one of the most valuable baseball cards of the 80’s and 90’s.

 Rare Baseball Card Worth Money: 1987 Donruss Barry Bonds Error